swcarpentry/git-novice/episodes/04-changes.md

 Author: Vlad Dracula <vlad@tran.sylvan.ia>
 Date:   Thu Aug 22 10:14:07 2013 -0400

-   Discuss concerns about Mars' climate for Mummy
+   Discuss concerns about Sitrep' climate for Mummy
 ```

 You can also reduce the quantity of information using the